-There are few bullet points that maybe it’s a good idea to rewrite it in our journal, so we can overcome all of these fears in the future, and step into the better life, healthier relationships, and a more productive work ethic.
+There are few bullet points that maybe it’s a good idea to be rewritten in our journal, so we can overcome all of these fears in the future, and step into the better life, healthier relationships, and a more productive work ethic.
 But before we jump into that part, let us all learn first about, what the f!ck is self-sabotage?

 ■ Let me explain …